zkedem/windows10-classic-themes/README.md

 ![Changed the color scheme to Brick.](images/step6b.PNG)

 ## Step 7: Save the Brick theme in the Classic Themes folder.
-Again, the filename corresponds to the abbreviated name of the color scheme, i.e. brick.theme for "Brick", redwhiteblue.theme for "Red, White, and Blue (VGA)", and plum.theme for "Plum (high color)".
+Note that the filename is the abbreviated name of the color scheme, i.e. brick.theme for "Brick", redwhiteblue.theme for "Red, White, and Blue (VGA)", and plum.theme for "Plum (high color)".
 ![The Themes tab again.](images/step7a.PNG)
 ![Saving Brick as brick.theme](images/step7b.PNG)
 ![So far, we've saved two color schemes.](images/step7c.PNG)